trakt/discord-presence/README.md

 - ✅ Make sure your Discord app is named "TV with Trakt"
 - ✅ Restart Discord to clear cache
 - ✅ Wait a few minutes for Discord to update

+### **Daemon Issues**

+**"systemctl not found" or "systemd not available"**
+- ✅ You're not on a systemd Linux distribution
+- ✅ Run manually: `python main.py --daemon`
+- ✅ Use your distribution's service manager (upstart, OpenRC, etc.)

+**Daemon installed but not starting**
+- ✅ Check logs: `python install.py logs`
+- ✅ Verify configuration: `python install.py test`
+- ✅ Check if Discord is running: `ps aux | grep -i discord`

+**Daemon running but Discord not updating**
+- ✅ Make sure you're logged into the same user account where Discord runs
+- ✅ Check if you're checked into something on Trakt.tv
+- ✅ View daemon logs: `journalctl --user -u trakt-discord-presence -f`

 ## 🔧 Advanced Configuration